spielhoelle/amnesty/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.10.26 =
+* Improvement: Ninja Forms integration now observes the "Admin Label" as an override for the field name.

 = 2.10.25 =
 * Bug Fix: Update to match latest version of wp-jalali plugin for generating Jalali-formatted dates
+* Bug Fix: related to key size for mcrypt_decrypt seen on some hosts
+* Improvement: Gravity Forms integration now observes teh "Admin Field Label" as an override for the field name.
+* Improvement: Updated Excel & ODS exporter to Spout-2.7.0 from Spout-2.4.2

 = 2.10.24 =
 * Change: the new SplitField transform is changed: can be used to split a single field into multiple fields based on a delimiter in field values.